Mintbase/mintbase-js/packages/wallet/README.md

 `successUrl:` If you dont have a single callback entrypoint to handle failure/success you can set successUrl.
 `failureUrl:` If you dont have a single callback entrypoint to handle failure/success you can set failureUrl.
 `callbackUrl:` when you have a single entrypoint to deal with transaction results.
+`contractId`: the ContractId that your dapp will be using aka (receiverId)

 ## Troubleshooting